 On the other hand, informal coats were equipped with flap pockets.
 This was quite practical because the flap prevented things inside the pocket from falling out.
 All country suits and coats with notched lapels were considered to be informal.
 However, if a coat had patch pockets, it sometimes did not have flaps.
-In that case, the patch pocket often had a button as well as a buttonhole on the inside in order to achieve the same loss-preventing effect of a flap.
+In that case, the patch pocket often had a button as well as a buttonhole on the inside in order to achieve the same loss-prevention effect of a flap.

 The next time you are wearing a coat with peaked lapels, try to tuck the flaps in and ask yourself whether it looks more elegant that way—chances are it will.